askap-vast/vast-pipeline/docs/outputs/outputs.md

 !!! note
     If you do not administrate your system or do not have access to a `vast-tools` notebook interface, please contact your system admin to confirm the working directory and how to best access the files.

 The pipeline uses the [Apache Parquet](https://parquet.apache.org){:target="_blank"} file format to write results to disk.
-Details on how to read these files can be found below in [Reading the Outputs](#reading-the-outputs).
+Details on how to read these files can be found below in [Using the Outputs](usingoutputs.md).

 Below is the output structure for a pipeline run named `new-test-data` when the pipeline run option `measurements.write_arrow_files` has been set to `True` and the working directory is named `pipeline-runs` (see [File Details](#file-details) for descriptions):